})();

 Cooling System Inspection

-1. Check coolant levels (both radiator and overflow tank)
+1. Check coolant levels (both radiator and overflow tank) - only when engine is completely cold

 2. Inspect radiator for leaks, corrosion, or debris buildup